Lewism55/weather-widget/README.md

 - Vitest (for testing)
 - react-testing-library (for testing)
 - @types/node (for environment variables, in this case the openweather api key)
 - react-select (for the dropdown.
-I know this is a UI library, but it's the industry standard for non-native dropdowns and I felt it was appropriate to use it here.
-Note I also wrote no tests for my customised component as there are tests in the original library.
-I would write tests for this if I'd written a select component from scratch.)
+I know this is a UI library, but using this library saved me a lot of time, and I've wrapped to allow specific functionality in this project)

 ### Icons/Images
 Unfortunately, SVG creation / Icon design is not a skill I currently possess.
 As such I used this excellent free weather Icon Library I found for this project: https://www.amcharts.com/free-animated-svg-weather-icons/